The Deep (1977 film): Music

 The film's score was composed and conducted by John Barry, who at the time was most famous for his work on the James Bond film series, and performed by the Hollywood Studio Symphony.
-In the same manner of a Bond film, Barry collaborated with a high profiled singer for the film's theme song.
-American singer Donna Summer teamed up with Barry for the film's signature song, titled "Down Deep Inside (Theme From The Deep)".
-Summer was a singer under contract to the film production company, Casablanca Record & FilmWorks.
-The song was nominated for a Golden Globe Award and a hit on the U.S. Dance Chart, as well as a top-five singles hit in the UK, and a top-forty hit in the Netherlands.
+In the same manner of a Bond film, Barry collaborated with a high-profile singer for the film's theme song.
+American singer Donna Summer teamed up with Barry for the film's signature song, titled "Down Deep Inside (Theme from the Deep)".
+Summer was a singer under contract to film production company, Casablanca Record and FilmWorks.
+The song was nominated for a Golden Globe Award and a hit on the U.S. Dance Chart, as well as a top-five singles hit in the UK, and a top-40 hit in the Netherlands.